tsloughter/lambda_jam_2013/one/01_slide.md

 * Better delayed than lost
 * Better some than none
 * And better to inform of missing logs then them simply not be there

 !SLIDE bullets
-# Who Are You? #

-* Engineers
-* Novice or no Erlang experience

-!SLIDE bullets
 # What is Fault Tolerance? #